 01 of 07

-Port is a fortified wine from Portugal.
-Generally speaking, less expensive ports have flavors of sweet, ripe dark berries.
-Vintage and aged Ports lean towards flavors of dried fruits with hints of caramelized nuts.
+Port is a fortified wine (meaning fermentation is stopped to leave residual sugar) from Portugal.
+Generally speaking, less expensive ports have flavors of sweet, ripe dark berries while vintage and aged ports lean toward flavors of dried fruits with hints of caramelized nuts.

-Port and the blue cheese Stilton are a traditional pairing.
-Port will also pair well with other blue cheeses.
-Garnish the blue cheese with walnuts or pecans, either raw or candied.
+Port and the blue cheese Stilton are a traditional pairing, but port also matches well with other blue cheeses.
+To bring out the nuttiness of the wine even more, garnish the blue cheese with walnuts or pecans, either raw or c...andied.

 02 of 07

-Sherry is a fortified wine from Spain.
-Amontillado (less sweet), Oloroso,(sweeter) Cream Sherry (more sweet) and Pedro Ximénez (very sweet) all pair well with cheese.
+Sherry, a fortified wine from Spain, is produced in a variety of styles and levels of sweetness including Amontillado (less sweet), Oloroso (sweeter), Cream Sherry (more sweet), and Pedro Ximénez (very sweet).
+No matter which you choose, all pair well with cheese.

-Sherries often have a nutty flavor with a hint of dried figs. Pair with salty Spanish cheeses, such as Manchego, Cabrales, Mahon and Serra de Estrella.
+Sherries often have a nutty flavor with a hint of dried figs and complement nicely with salty Spanish cheeses, such as Manchego, Cabrales, Mahon, and Serra de Estrella.

 03 of 07

-The island of Madeira off the coast of North Africa is considered part of Portugal.
-It is the namesake of this dessert wine that ages for decades.
-Look for a Malmsey Madeira, which is richer and sweeter but still balanced, as it has more acidity than a wine like Port.
+The island of Madeira off the coast of North Africa, which is considered part of Portugal, is the namesake of this dessert wine that ages for decades.
+Look for a Malmsey Madeira, which is richer and sweeter but still balanced, as it has more acidity than a port wine.

-With a slight flavor of toasted nuts, Madeira pairs well with cheeses that have a nutty character - Gruyere, Petite Basque, and Zamarano.
-Madeira also pairs well with blue cheeses.
+With a slight flavor of toasted nuts, Madeira pairs well with cheeses that also have a nutty character, such as Gruyere, Petite Basque, and Zamarano.
+Madeira pairs well with blue cheeses as well.

 04 of 07

-The flavor of this sweet wine from France is often compared to apricots and honey.
-Pair with blue cheeses or salty washed rind cheeses like Epoisses.Continue to 5 of 7 below.
+The flavor of this sweet wine from France is often compared to apricots, peaches, and honey with a little touch of nuttiness.
+This flavor profile pairs well with blue cheeses or salty washed rind cheeses like Epoisses, a pungent "stinky cheese" with a rich somewhat meaty flavor.Continue to 5 of 7 below.

 05 of 07

-Pair with creamy cheeses like Selles-sur-Cher (or other soft goat cheeses), Reblochon, Camembert and Muenster, or with harder cheeses that have a "swiss flavor" - Comte, Beaufort and Hoch Ybrig.
-Rieslings... can also pair well with a nice white Cheddar.
+Pair with creamy cheeses like Selles-sur-Cher (or other soft goat cheeses), Reblochon, Camembert, and Muenster, or with harder cheeses that have a "Swiss flavor" such as Comte, Beaufort, and Hoch Ybrig....
+Rieslings also complement a nice white Cheddar.

 06 of 07

-Both styles pair well with full-flavored cheeses - try Hirtenkase or Appenzeller, and Cowgirl Creamery Red Hawk, Greenfields by Saxon Creamery or Muenster.
+Both styles pair well with full-flavored cheeses—try Hirtenkase or Appenzeller, and Cowgirl Creamery Red Hawk, Greenfields by Saxon Creamery, or a Muenster.

 07 of 07